 1. If applicable, check main power supply fuse to the unit.
 If it is blown, replace it with a 1 amp, normal blow fuse.
-If in-line fuse is used, clean all corrosion from the fuse.
+If in-line fuse is used, clean all corrosion from the fuse housing or replace the fuse holder assembly if necessary.